javglex/FSND-capstone/README.md

 For account with Venue permissions (update,delete,patch listings) use `merchanttest@yopmail.com` with pass `abc@1234`

+Once TOKEN is returned, you can save it to CLI using export=TOKEN command.
+Thereafter, you can use the curl commands below.

 ### Error Handling
 Errors are JSON responses formatted in the following:
 ```